istio/istio.io/content/en/blog/2023/egress-sni/index.md

 deploy it differently (for example, using an `IstioOperator` CR or using Helm).

 {{< text yaml >}}
-# New k8s cluster service to put egressgateway into the Service Registry,
+# New k8s cluster service to put egressgateway into the Service Registry
-# so application sidecars can route traffic towards it within the mesh.
+# so application sidecars can route traffic towards it within the mesh
 apiVersion: v1
 kind: Service
 metadata: